ByDSA/dazx/README.md

 Bash is great, but when it comes to writing more complex scripts, many people prefer a more convenient programming language.
 JavaScript is a perfect choice, but the Node.js standard library requires additional hassle before using.
-The `zx` package provides useful wrappers around `child_process`, escapes arguments and gives sensible defaults.
+The `dazx` package provides useful wrappers around `child_process`, escapes arguments and gives sensible defaults.